oldwatchlover/Rendering-Plant/Documentation/RP-INPUT-FORMAT.md

 #### Notes

-This API currently only supports a simple local light (lights in all direction, no attenuation, etc.).
-Spot lights and other light sources should be added TBD.
+This API currently only supports a simple local point light source (lights in all direction, no attenuation, etc.).
+Spot lights, area lights, and other light sources should be added TBD.

 ___